State House of Representatives rejects silly request to continue beating dead horse

-South Dakota’s house of representatives defeated a motion this afternoon to continue beating the stupid and already decided issue of State Representative Pourier’s residency into the ground:
+South Dakota’s House of Representatives defeated a motion this afternoon to continue beating the stupid and already decided issue of State Representative Pourier’s residency into the ground:

 The South Dakota House of Representatives defeated a motion Tuesday questioning the residency of Rep. Peri Pourier, D-Pine Ridge.